Innovation beyond borders

 Provide access to public funding

-As the national funding body in your country, we give you access to public funding for your R&D projects.
+Through the ministry or funding agency in your country, we give you access to public funding for your R&D projects.

 Drive international collaboration